john-data-chen/turborepo-starter-kit/README.md

   - clearer instructions showing how to fix each issue
   - many ESLint packages can be removed (in my case 10 packages)

+### Turbopack in build mode

+- status: enabled
+- benefit: It is faster than webpack, and it can be used as a drop-in replacement for webpack

+### Rspack

+- status: enabled
+- benefit: It is faster than webpack, and it can be used as a drop-in replacement for webpack

 ### React Compiler

 - status: disabled (enable it will increase build time 30~40%, so I disable it)